Penwith · TR26

 Why Zennor is its own job.

 Conservation Area covers the village core including the church; AONB and Heritage Coast across the parish.
 Isolated dwelling policy applies strictly across the surrounding moorland.
 For extension specifically, parts of Zennor sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Zennor drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Zennor project as a TR26-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Zennor job runs as a TR26-specific piece of work — local policy, local fabric, local builders.
+Most of our extension work in Zennor lands on Victorian and Edwardian rectory-era houses, with detailing that has to nod to the wider St Ives streetscape.

 Planning note